Serrin/Celestra-beta/README.md

 ### Celestra v5.0.0 (Defiant) changes

-- The underscore `_` short object name has been changed to `CEL` to avoid the compatibility issues.<BR>If need to use the old short name, then with this code will be available again: `window._ = window.celestra;`.
+- The underscore `_` short object name has been changed to `CEL` to avoid the compatibility issues.<BR>If need to use the old short name, then with this code will be available again: `globalThis._ = globalThis.celestra;`.

 ### Celestra v5.5.0 changes